FixelAlgorithmsTeam/fixel/_posts/2020-04-05-fixel-zoneselector-2-user-guide.md

 		Each button sets whether to include (Pushed down) or exclude the specific tonal range zone in the output mask.
 	*	Source Channel Buttons.
 		Sets the source channel for the generation of the Luminosity Mask.
-		For instance the user can choose the Saturation as source and push down `Zone 0` and `Zone 1` which means low saturation colors will be chosen.
+		For instance the user can choose the `Saturation` as source and push down `Zone 0` and `Zone 1` which means low saturation colors will be chosen.
 	*	Auto Tone.
 		When set to `ON` the plug in optimizes the Luminosity Mask to take advantage of the whole dynamic range.
 	*	Contrast Level.
 		Controls the roll off of the Luminosity Mask.
 Higher value means more focused mask with shaper transitions between selected zones to excluded zones in the tonal range.
  *	User Adjustable Presets.
-	6 presest to cover 99% of the use cases for Luminosity Mask.
+	6 presets to cover 99% of the use cases for Luminosity Mask.
 The middle button is user configurable.
 Setting it by a long click (*Click & Hold*) which freezes the current settings into a preset.
  *	Panel State Elements - *Composite*, *Mask* and *Reset*.
 	The `Composite` mode displays the current output of the masking procedure.
 The `Mask` mode displays the Luminosity Mask.
 The `Reset` button resets, on click, teh state of the panel to its default.
  *	Home Page, Settings, User Guide and About Screen Link Buttons.